What Is Personal Data?

 Given the ubiquity of personal data collection, individuals must be proactive in safeguarding their privacy.
 Employing a combination of awareness, technological tools, and legal frameworks can help mitigate risks and protect personal information.

-1. Learn about personal data:
+1. Learn about personal data

-In a world where personal data is everywhere, understanding the phenomenon helps you understand how your online actions affect your privacy.
 Awareness goes beyond just knowing about personal data; it also means understanding the risks of sharing data.
 Being informed and aware helps you set the right privacy settings, use cybersecurity best practices, and support strong data protection.

-2. Actively manage privacy settings:
+2. Actively manage privacy settings

 Privacy settings let you control who sees your information online.
 They're important because they help protect you from unauthorised access to your personal data.